 Hyouchuu eyed the innkeeper.
 “Do you have a horse cart?” he asked hopefully.

 Hyouchuu let out a long breath.
 A common story.
 A horse could be used as a pack animal and around the farm it was an invaluable asset.
-But this asset had to be fed.
+But an asset that had to be fed.
 No one could own a horse for the sake of owning it.
 If they couldn’t afford to feed it, they sold it.

 Hyouchuu looked at the sky above the road.
 “Doesn’t look like a blizzard.
 But a full-blown snowstorm is on the way.”